DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The New caption track window will appear.
 You will have the option to select the Format, Stream, and Style just as if you were creating a new caption track yourself.
 You also have the option of selecting the Start Point of the caption.

-Once imported, you can adjust the text, timing, and formatting of the captions just as with the other methods.
+Once imported, you can adjust the captions’ text, timing, and formatting just as with the other methods.

 How to export closed captions and subtitles

 Subtitles more commonly have the text directly burned into the video.
-You won’t have to do anything differently if you use a regular text file, but there are a few extra steps if you use the closed caption method.
+You won’t have to do anything differently using a regular text file, but there are a few extra steps if you use the closed caption method.

 Burned in titles

-Go to the Premiere’s export screen by either hitting the keyboard shortcut Mac CMD+M or Windows CTRL+M.
+Go to the Premiere’s export screen by hitting the keyboard shortcut Mac CMD+M or Windows CTRL+M.

 Check out our guide to Premiere Pro shortcuts [PC/Mac].